Transgender history in the United States: 1990s and 2000s

 At this time the transgender community became more visible.
 A high school teacher in Lake Forest, Illinois, Karen Kopriva, became the first American teacher to transition on the job in 1998.
 There was considerable media uproar, but when another teacher followed the next year in a different suburb hardly anyone noticed.
 The Transgender Day of Remembrance was founded in 1998 by Gwendolyn Ann Smith, an American transgender graphic designer, columnist, and activist, to memorialize the murder of transgender woman Rita Hester in Massachusetts in 1998.
 The Transgender Day of Remembrance is held every year on November 20 and now memorializes all those murdered due to transphobic hate and prejudice.
 The most prominent version of the Transgender Pride flag was created in 1999 by the American trans woman Monica Helms.
 The flag was first shown at a pride parade in Phoenix, Arizona, in 2000.
 In 2012 Spokane Trans created their own version of the transgender pride flag.
 They describe it on their web site as follows: "The top two stripes represent male (blue) to female (pink).
 The purple represents non-binary and genderqueer people (as the genderqueer flag colors are green, white and purple) the thin white stripe represents all people as well as the "line" trans* folks cross during their transition.
 Then the female (pink) to male (blue) along the bottom."
-In 2009 the International Transgender Day of Visibility was founded by Rachel Crandall, also the founder of TransGender Michigan; it is an annual holiday occurring on March 31, dedicated to celebrating transgender people and raising awareness of discrimination faced by transgender people worldwide.
+In 2009 the International Transgender Day of Visibility was founded by Rachel Crandall Crocker, also the founder of TransGender Michigan; it is an annual holiday occurring on March 31, dedicated to celebrating transgender people and raising awareness of discrimination faced by transgender people worldwide.